 Benjamin Franklin Koons Hall was constructed in 1915 and houses the Allied Health programs.
 It is 28,600 square feet on five levels with classrooms, offices and labs.
-Within the past ten years, the following construction activities were undertaken: roof repairs, masonry repointing and installation of an elevator.
-The building is in need of general renovation work including HVAC, lighting and utility upgrades, window and door replacements, and new interior finishes.
+Within the past ten years, the roof was repaired, the masonry was repointed and an elevator was installed.
+The building is still in need of general renovation work including HVAC, lighting and utility upgrades, window and door replacements, and new interior finishes.
 A construction project to replace the windows and repair the exterior masonry has commenced and will be completed in 2012.